Definition of Situational Irony

 Examples of Situational Irony from Literature

-A very famous example of this form of irony occurs towards the end of a short story “The story of an Hour” by Kate Chopin.
-In this story, the wife of Mr. Brently comes to know that he is no more alive and has died from an accident, so she feels contended to live a long life with freedom, with no restrictions.
-However, at the end of the tale, her husband comes back unexpectedly and while seeing him, instantly she dies from this shock.
+A very famous example of this form of irony occurs toward the end of the short story, The story of an Hour, by Kate Chopin.
+In this story, the wife of Mr. Brently comes to know that he is no more alive and has died from an accident, so she feels contended to live a long life of freedom with no restrictions.
+However, at the end of the tale, her husband comes back unexpectedly and, upon seeing him, instantly she dies from shock.

-The whole story of “The Wonderful Wizard of Oz” presents a case of the situational irony.
-Dorothy moves to the wizard in order to find a way to go her home just to learn that she was capable of doing so persistently.
+The whole story of The Wonderful Wizard of Oz presents a case of situational irony.
+Dorothy goes to the wizard in order to find a way home, only to learn that she is capable of doing so herself.
 Scarecrow wished to become intelligent, but he discovers himself a perfect genius.
 Woodsman considers himself as not capable of love; nevertheless he learns that he has a good heart.
-Lion appears as a coward and then turns out to be an extremely fearless and courageous.
+Lion appears as a coward, and turns out to be extremely fearless and courageous.

-The plot of the entire short story “The Necklace” is an example of the situational irony.
-For keeping up appearances, the leading character, Mathilda borrows a necklace from a wealthy friend but loses it.
-In order to return her friend’s necklace, she and her husband replace this jewel with another expensive one, however due to this replacement they went through a serious financial crisis.
-Years later, Mathilda meets this friend again, and learns that the jewelry she replaced with real and costly gemstones was merely a costume and artificial jewelry.
+The plot of de Maupassant’s entire short story The Necklace is an example of situational irony.
+For keeping up appearances, the leading character, Mathilda, borrows a necklace from a wealthy friend but loses it.
+In order to return her friend’s necklace, Mathilda and her husband replace this jewel with another expensive one, however due to this replacement they went through a serious financial crisis.
+Years later, Mathilda meets this friend again, and learns that the jewelry she replaced with real and costly gemstones was merely a costume and artificial piece of jewelry.

 Function of Situational Irony